testing-accessibility/workshop-automated-a11y-testing/exercise2-cypress-components/README.md

 - Activating the menu via click
 - Asserting focus doesn’t go to items in the closed menu
 - Asserting focus does go to items in the open menu

+Your tests should go into `exercise2-cypress-components/meganav.test.js`.
+You can also peek at the tests written in the answers directory!